-129 (b) The landlord shall keep a written log of the date and the work time that the landlord or 130 the landlord's staff expends storing and/or removing personal property and/or 131 removing/disposing of debris left at the property after the expiration of the timeframe 132 provided in the order to vacate.
-133 (c) The Comprehensive Housing Division shall create rules further governing the disposition of personal property on Tribal land.
-134 135 611.5-3.
+- (b) The landlord shall keep a written log of the date and the work time that the landlord or the landlord's staff expends storing and/or removing personal property and/or removing/disposing of debris left at the property after the expiration of the timeframe provided in the order to vacate. - (c) The Comprehensive Housing Division shall create rules further governing the disposition of personal property on Tribal land. - 611.5-3.
 Repairs; Untenability.
-This section applies to all rental agreements if there is no contrary 136 provision in writing signed by both parties.
-137 (a) Duties of the Landlord.
-138 (1) Except for repairs made necessary by the negligence of, or improper use of the 139 premises by the tenant, the landlord has a duty to do all of the following: 140 (A) Keep in a reasonable state of repair portions of the premises over 141 which the landlord maintains control.
-142 (B) Keep in a reasonable state of repair all equipment under the landlord's 143 control necessary to supply services that the landlord has expressly or 144 impliedly agreed to furnish to the tenant, such as heat, water, elevator, or 145 air conditioning.
-(C) Make all necessary structural repairs.
-146 (D) Except as provided in section 611.5-3(b)(2), repair or replace any 147 plumbing, electrical wiring, machinery, or equipment furnished with the 148 premises and no longer in reasonable working condition.
-149 150 (E) Comply with any laws or rules of the Nation that are applicable to the 151 premises.
-(2) If the premises are part of a building where other parts are occupied by one (1) 152 or more other tenants, negligence or improper use by one (1) tenant does not 153 154 relieve the landlord from the landlord's duty to make repairs as provided in 611.5-3(a)(1), provided that the landlord may require the responsible tenant to pay for 155 such repairs.
-156 157 (3) A landlord shall disclose to a prospective tenant, before entering into a rental agreement with or accepting any earnest money or security deposit from the 158 prospective tenant, any violation of either the Building Code of the Oneida Nation 159 160 or the Zoning and Shoreland Protection Ordinance if all of the following apply: 161 (A) The landlord has actual knowledge of the violation; (B) The violation affects the dwelling unit that is the subject of the 162 163 prospective rental agreement or a common area of the premises; (C) The violation presents a significant threat to the prospective tenant's 164 health or safety; and 165 (D) The violation has not yet been corrected but the landlord shall correct 166 167 the violation prior to the tenant taking occupancy of the premises.
-(4) If the premises are damaged by fire, water or other casualty, not the result of 168 169 the negligence or intentional act of the landlord, this subsection is inapplicable 170 and either section 611.5-3(b) or (c) governs.
-171 (5) The landlord is responsible for all required pest control to keep the premises in a safe and healthy condition, provided that where an infestation has occurred due 172 173 to the acts or inaction of the tenant the pest control costs may be assessed against 174 the tenant.
+This section applies to all rental agreements if there is no contrary provision in writing signed by both parties. - (a) Duties of the Landlord. - (1) Except for repairs made necessary by the negligence of, or improper use of the premises by the tenant, the landlord has a duty to do all of the following: - (A) Keep in a reasonable state of repair portions of the premises over which the landlord maintains control. - (B) Keep in a reasonable state of repair all equipment under the landlord's control necessary to supply services that the landlord has expressly or impliedly agreed to furnish to the tenant, such as heat, water, elevator, or air conditioning. - (C) Make all necessary structural repairs. - (D) Except as provided in section 611.5-3(b)(2), repair or replace any plumbing, electrical wiring, machinery, or equipment furnished with the premises and no longer in reasonable working condition. - (E) Comply with any laws or rules of the Nation that are applicable to the premises. - (2) If the premises are part of a building where other parts are occupied by one (1) or more other tenants, negligence or improper use by one (1) tenant does not relieve the landlord from the landlord's duty to make repairs as provided in 611.5-3(a)(1), provided that the landlord may require the responsible tenant to pay for such repairs. - (3) A landlord shall disclose to a prospective tenant, before entering into a rental agreement with or accepting any earnest money or security deposit from the prospective tenant, any violation of either the Building Code of the Oneida Nation or the Zoning and Shoreland Protection Ordinance if all of the following apply: - (A) The landlord has actual knowledge of the violation; - (B) The violation affects the dwelling unit that is the subject of the prospective rental agreement or a common area of the premises; - (C) The violation presents a significant threat to the prospective tenant's health or safety; and - (D) The violation has not yet been corrected but the landlord shall correct the violation prior to the tenant taking occupancy of the premises. - (4) If the premises are damaged by fire, water or other casualty, not the result of the negligence or intentional act of the landlord, this subsection is inapplicable and either section 611.5-3(b) or (c) governs. - (5) The landlord is responsible for all required pest control to keep the premises in a safe and healthy condition, provided that where an infestation has occurred due to the acts or inaction of the tenant the pest control costs may be assessed against the tenant. - (b) Duties of the Tenant.